-We’re continuing the bpb Freeware Studio series with a list of the best free sampler VSTi/AU plugins for Windows and Mac.
+We’re continuing the bpb Freeware Studio article series with a list of the best free sampler VST plugins for Windows and Mac.

 Follow the links for download info, demo videos and screenshots:

 - LinuxSampler by The LinuxSampler Project (Linux, Windows)

 Without any doubt, the best freeware sampler on today’s plugin market is Grace by One Small Clue.
 It lacks some of the more advanced features found in various commercial samplers (and even some freeware ones such as Shortcircuit 1 and TX16Wx), however Grace makes up for it with a brilliant workflow and easy access to all of the plugin’s parameters.
 Building a new sample library from scratch is an incredibly simple task with this plugin and it is now my go-to sampler 90% of the time.
 A highly recommended download!